Damascus College Ballarat: Amalgamation

 In 2016 the college was named the Sustainability Victoria Biodiversity Secondary School of the Year.

 Curriculum

 The college's curriculum is informed by a number of key documents including the College Vision and Mission Statement, Teaching and Learning Policy, the Australian Curriculum, the Victorian Essential Learning Standards, VCAA and the Victorian Registration and Qualifications Authority.

 Students have the opportunity to learn French or Indonesian from Year 7 to 12.
 Physical Education and Health are taken from years 7 to 10, while Religious Education is taken for all years.
-Damascus College offers VCE, VET and VCAL to Year 10, 11 and 12 students.
+Damascus College offers VCE, VET and VCE Vocational Major to Year 10, 11 and 12 students.